tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### Garbage collection

 The pod can be deleted if it is idle within a given time threshold.
 This feature is related to the containerssh audit.
 A new daemon process `envd-server-gc` can be introduced.
-It watches the audit log file directory, then delete the idle pods.
+It watches the audit log file directory, then deletes the idle pods.

 #### Port forwarding

-There are several ports that will be used in envd:
+Several ports will be used in envd:

 - sshd server port. envd randomly selects a host port for sshd.
 - jupyter notebook port.